To Sell or Not to Sell - In a Buyers Market

 I believe that property owners can obtain the answer themselves by asking a simple question: “Do I have a real need to sell or do I have a desire to sell at my price?”
 Answering this question will give the property owner clarity on whether they are an urgent or a non-urgent seller.
 The urgent seller has to sell, whereas the non-urgent seller has the comfort of choice.
 Once a decision to sell has been made, the two selling methods used for either type of seller in a buyers’ market should be very different.

 Urgent sellers generally need to sell their property within eight to twelve weeks.
 In most cases the reason for this urgency is financial, but may also be due to relocation, separation or loss.
 An urgent seller needs their sale process to be swift.
-Advertising, showdays and parameter pricing on a weekly basis are all necessary tools that the mandated agent should use to ensure that a large number of potential purchasers view the property in order to obtain written offers within the limited timeframe.
+In a buyer's market, parameter pricing on a weekly basis is the only effective tool that the mandated agent should use to ensure that a large number of potential purchasers view the property in order to obtain written offers within the limited timeframe.
 The type of purchaser most present in the current market, the cash bargain hunter, will be attracted to this property.
 As these buyers are unemotional & exclusively price-driven, the urgent seller may have to consider written offers at 20 to 30 percent below their asking price.

 Non-urgent sellers do not need to sell.
 If they decide to sell, they have the luxury of time on their hands.
 Six to eight months may be worth the wait in order to achieve a selling price close to their aspiration.
 The mandated agent needs to protect this type of seller from the cash bargain hunter.
 Advertising week after week may convey the wrong message of urgency to the market.
 Showdays every Sunday, in addition to the inconvenience that they may cause to the seller, will attract the bargain hunter through an open front door.
 Potential purchasers should be qualified extremely well by the agent prior to a viewing appointment convenient to the seller.
 The number of viewings will be low, but this method will ensure that only written offers within 10 percent of the asking price will be presented to the seller.